SammieAce/prolog-practices/familytree/README.md

 Load the familytree.pl file into memory by using the command : `[familytree].`

 The questions-answers.txt file contains 21 questions and a list of possible answers.
+Pass the answers as queries to obtain results.

 Instructions for executing queries can be found [here](http://www.swi-prolog.org/windows.html) ***(the queries work on both windows and linux)***